bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 > * Anyone who wants to help incentivise DTHs withdraw can also send a contribution to the pool
 > * Any contributions of ETH or BERP tokens sent to [0x000003e1e88a1110e961f135df8cdea4b1ffa81a](https://etherscan.io/token/0xed7da010027967365e0a7c370c1dde2f9fe4477f?a=0x000003e1e88a1110e961f135df8cdea4b1ffa81a) will be added to the prize distribution pool
 > * BERP tokens can be bought from the BERP token contract by sending ETH to [0xed7da010027967365e0a7c370c1dde2f9fe4477f](https://etherscan.io/address/0xed7da010027967365e0a7c370c1dde2f9fe4477f)
-> * BERP token details can be found on this page.
+> * BERP token details can be found at [here](https://github.com/bokkypoobah/BokkyPooBahsEtherRefundablePrize)
 >
 > **What Can You Do?**
 >